 We also got a very quick look at some upcoming releases on the platform which include Espire 1: VR Operative coming in September 2019, Stardust Odyssey in winter 2019, After the Fall in 2020, and Space Channel 5 Autumn 2019.

 It was a very brief overview and we didn’t get any news on the Iron Man VR release as it was widely rumored we would, but after Sony attracted some criticism for a PSVR-heavy State of Play previously we’re not surprised they kept things short this time.

-It was confirmed that the free games for PlayStation Plus in October will be The Show 19 and, fittingly, The Last of Us Remastered.
+It was confirmed that the PS Plus free games in October will be The Show 19 and, fittingly, The Last of Us Remastered.
 Perfect timing for those who haven't had the chance to play it but have had their interest piqued by the most recent trailer to The Last of Us 2.